freesewing/markdown/dev/tutorials/pattern-design/your-first-part/en.md

 Much like garments themselves, patterns are made up of *parts*.

 Most patterns will have multiple parts.
 A sleeve, a back part, the collar, and so on.
-Our patterns is very simply, and only has one part: the bib.
+Our patterns is very simple, and only has one part: the bib.

 The pattern that's been created for us also just has one part to get you started.
 It's called **box** and it draws a box.
 If you click on the **Draft your pattern**